joeytwiddle/significant-white-space/README.md

 SWS is also able to strip / inject semicolons, under favourable conditions.
 Please be aware of the caveats below.
 There are some situations which SWS cannot solve, so it only really works on a (nice clean) subset of parseable languages.

-SWS is written in Haxe.
-You might be able to export it to Java; so far I am building a binary via the CPP target.

 As a simple example, SWS can turn code like this:

     if (indent_of_nextNonEmptyLine > currentIndent)
         output.writeString(currentLine + " {" + newline)

-into this:
+into the more traditional style:

     if (indent_of_nextNonEmptyLine > currentIndent) {
         output.writeString(currentLine + " {" + newline);
     }

+SWS is written in Haxe.
+You might be able to export it to Java; so far I am building a binary via the CPP target.